Bullishdrake09/Bullishdrake09/README.md

-# MY SOCIAL HUB
+# MY OWN SITE
-This is my social hub.
-The other one on my profile still exists and can still be used, but is outdated.
+This is my own site.